CSCI-KNOX/CSCI-3753-PA0/README.md

 ## Step 2a: Using Etcher (Easy method)

 First you need to download Etcher.
-You can do this by clicking [here](https://etcher.io/) and this will take you website as shown below:
+You can do this by clicking [here](https://etcher.io/) and this will take you to the website, shown below:

 ![etcher](img/p1.JPG)

 Click Download.
-Navigate to the Download directory and double click `Etcher-Setup-1.4.4-x64.exe` and follow installation instructions.
+Navigate to the `Download` directory and double click `Etcher-Setup-1.4.4-x64.exe` and follow installation instructions.

 Once installed you can run Etcher: